TiCaLiBrO/Trillidium-Folder-Palette/README.md

 ### Download Trillidium Folder Palette

+Download FolderPainter.ini and the color packs that you want, then replace the files in the Folder Painter app that you just downloaded with the files from this repository.

+- Pack 1 is saturated colors.

+- Pack 2 is dark colors.

+- Pack 3 is light colors.

 <!-- Talk about how your color palette has 3 primary, 3 secondary, 6 tertiary colors, and three brightnesses for each one, giving 36 colors, and then three shades for a total of 39 -->